allenyin/allen_wireless/README.md

 To launch Insight, type `bfin-elf-insight stage.dxe`, should be able to connect to bfin-gdbproxy automatically.
 If not, in `File`->`Target Setting` chose the option `GDBServer/TCP` and for port enter `2000`.

-As of version6.6, Insight may pop messages asking whether you want to set up breakpoints on future library load, click `no`.
+As of version6.6, Insight may pop messages asking `Make breakpoint pending on future shared library load?` -- choose `no` on all of them.
 Error message saying `error: bad text index "4"` can also be safely ignored by clicking `ok`.

 #####<a name="Utility-programs">Utility Programs</a>